nicholasinatel/Udacity/Projects/06-Porfolio-Website/README.md

+# Udacity-Portfolio-Website

+The website is being hosted at: [nicklobo](http://nicklobo.com.br/)

 # What it is
 Client-side Website code to show my portfolio projects, including web links, github links and resume.
-HTML5/CSS3, Bootstrap and JavaScript to generate a static beautiful web page.
+Static beautiful web page generated.

+Technologies used:
+- HTML5
+- CSS3
+- Bootstrap (Flexbox, Grid)
+- JavaScript

 ## Table of Contents
 - What it is